catalyzeio/paas-cli-reference/logs.md

 Show the logs in your terminal streamed from your logging dashboard

 Arguments:
-  QUERY="app*"   The query to send to your logging dashboard's elastic search (regex is supported)
+  QUERY="*"    The query to send to your logging dashboard's elastic search (regex is supported)

 Options:
   -f, --follow=false   Tail/follow the logs (Equivalent to -t)